JonoB/Flare-Form/readme.md

 ```

 ##### form_class (default: form_horizontal)
-By default, forms are styled using fomr_horizontal, but you can choose
+By default, forms are styled using form-horizontal, but you can choose
 any of Bootstrap's other styles, such as form-vertical, form-inline, form-search

 ##### auto_token (default: true)